EOEPCA/resource-health/docs/usage/tutorials.md

 * How to configure authorization for Health Check API using hooks

-Hooks are Python functions which define API backend and authentication configuration.
+Hooks are Python functions which are called by the APIs and by their backends to get the configuration information and to ask if a certain action is allowed.
 See [Hooks Documentation](#hooks-documentation), [Health Check API Backend](#health-check-api-backend), and [Telemetry API Backend/Proxy](#telemetry-api-backendproxy).

-Here is how you would forbid some user (eric in this case) to create a ping-an-endpoint check.
+Here is how you would forbid some user (eric in this case) from creating a ping-an-endpoint check.
 Your deployment might differ from the development cluster which is referenced below, but the steps should translate well to your deployment:

 1. If we can, we should first check that eric can create a ping-an-endpoint check right now.
 So that when we're done and eric can't create a ping-an-endpoint check any more, we know it's because of what we did, and not some unrelated reason.
 2. We first need to figure out what hook to implement.
 Since we want to configure something about check management (as opposed to telemetry management), we'll need to update the Health Check API configuration.
 Then we take a look at [Health Check Hooks Example Implementation](https://github.com/EOEPCA/resource-health/blob/58087ff26eca34e6aeaf58216fd87b18b745e36b/check_manager/example_hooks/oidc_auth/auth_hooks.py) to see what hooks are available, and example implementations for each of them.
 Check lifecycle hooks are named `on_template_...` or `on_check_...`.
 We see that `on_check_create` hook is what we can use for this.
 As the name suggests, it's called before any check is created, so it's a good place to forbid check creation when conditions of our choosing aren't met.